Encoding a magic state with beyond break-even fidelity

-We verify the performance of our logical tomography procedure by comparing our results to the infidelity obtained using physical tomography for the magic state preparation procedure scheme where we obtain the $S^Z = +1$ eigenspace with post-selection.
-The fitter weights in this case are the standard Gaussian weights based on the observed frequencies of each projective measurement outcome of each basis element.
-In physical tomography, the yield after post-selection is constant in all 81 measurement bases.
-To compare the infidelity obtained with physical tomography evenhandedly with that obtained using logical tomography, we reconstruct the logical subspace from the density matrix obtained from physical tomography on the data qubits of the code, $\rho_{\textrm{phys}}$.
-The logical subspace is obtained by projecting $\rho_{\textrm{phys}}$ onto the logical subspace, see, e.g., Ref.~\cite{takita_prl_422,andersen_repeated_2020}.
-We obtain the elements of the density matrix of the logical subspace $\rho$ via the equation: where $k,\, l,\, m,\, n = 0,1$ specify orthogonal vectors in the logical subspace and $P_L = \sum_{k,l} \langle \overline{k}\, \overline{l} | \rho | \overline{k}\, \overline{l} \rangle $ is the probability that the state is prepared is in the logical subspace.
+where $k,\, l,\, m,\, n = 0,1$ specify orthogonal vectors in the logical subspace and $P_L = \sum_{k,l} \langle \overline{k}\, \overline{l} | \rho | \overline{k}\, \overline{l} \rangle $ is the probability that the state we prepare is in the logical subspace.
 Using this method we obtain projected logical infidelity $(1.70 \pm 0.35) \times 10^{-2}$ with the probability of finding $\rho_{\textrm{phys}}$ in the logical subspace $P_L = 0.898 \pm 0.008$.
 An average post-selection acceptance rate over all physical Pauli directions is found to be $14.9 \pm 0.1$\%.
 This data point is shown in blue to the right of Fig.~\ref{fig:datafig1} to be compared with the central blue data point.
 This demonstrates consistency between logical and physical tomography.
-For reference, raw state fidelities from physical tomography prior to logical projection are reported in Appendix~\ref{app:ro}.
+For reference, raw state fidelities from physical tomography prior to logical projection are reported in Methods~\ref{app:ro}.

 We compare our error-suppressed magic state preparation procedure to a standard static circuit that encodes a physical copy of the magic state into the four-qubit code.
-In this standard scheme, we obtain an infidelity of $(7.56 \pm 0.52)\times 10^{-2}$ using logical tomography and $(6.88 \pm 0.33) \times 10^{-2}$ using physical tomography with logical projection.
+We show infidelity data points for the standard scheme in Fig.~\ref{fig:datafig1} with orange markers.
+Our experiments consistently demonstrate that our error-suppressed encoding scheme has an infidelity at least $4\times$ smaller than a standard scheme to encode magic states.
+We show yields using different logical tomography experiments for the standard preparation scheme with orange markers in Fig.~\ref{fig:datafig1ffwd}.
 In the case of physical tomography, the encoded state on the four data qubits has a post-selection acceptance rate of $20.9 \pm 0.1$\%, and the reconstructed density matrix is found in the code space with probability $P_L = 0.789 \pm 0.004$.
-We show these data points in Fig.~\ref{fig:datafig1} with orange markers.
-Our experiments consistently demonstrate that our error-suppressed encoding scheme has an infidelity at least $4\times$ smaller than a standard scheme to encode magic states.

 Finally, we compare our error-suppressed preparation procedure to a state preparation experiment performed using physical qubits.
 We mark the lowest infidelity we obtained over all of the adjacent pairs of physical qubits on the 27 qubit device, $(2.4 \pm 0.3) \times 10^{-2}$, with a red line in Fig.~\ref{fig:datafig1}.
 Remarkably, all fidelities for all of our error-suppressed magic-state preparation schemes exceed the fidelity of a simple experiment to prepare the CZ state with physical qubits.